copperwater/xNetHack/doc/xnh-changelog-7.0.md

   chaotic is now black and unaligned red.
 - For Junethack, begin recording quest completion (returning to one's leader with the quest artifact) as "completed_quest" in the achieveX xlogfile field.
+- Magic flutes and harps are automatically identified when played with charges remaining.
+- A new message prints when playing a fire or frost horn describing the emanating bolt.

 ### Architectural changes